polito-inginf/inginf_bot/.github/CONTRIBUTING.md

 # How to Contribute
-For contribute at this bot, open an Issue or a Pull request.
+For contributions to this bot, open an Issue or a Pull request.

 ### Rules to Code